Helping millions of people navigate the world of technology.

 Rebuild Search Index on Windows

 If you still can’t type into the Windows search bar at this point, your only option is to reset all the settings on Windows and start over.
-Don’t worry, it’s possible to reset Windows 11 without losing your data.
-Here’s how you can go about it.
+Don’t worry; it’s possible to reset Windows 11 without losing your data.
+Here’s how to go about it.

-Step 1: Press the Windows key + I to open the Settings app.
-In the System tab, click on Recovery.
+Step 1: Press the Windows key + I to open the Settings app > head to System > Recovery.

 Windows Settings App Recovery Section